 There are many reasons to brush your teeth.
 So, we have decided to focus on the top three.
-Brushing is one of the most important steps in your personal hygiene regimen, but most people do not brush their teeth enough.
+Brushing is one of the most important steps in your dental hygiene regimen, but most people do not brush their teeth enough.
 Most dentists recommend brushing at least twice a day and after every meal.
 It may seem like a lot, but consider these reasons why you should work hard to take care of your teeth.

 - Bad Breath.
 When bacteria builds up in your mouth, you start to experience bad breath.
 By brushing, you remove the food particles that this bacteria and odor thrive on.